shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

 - `Domain::getAllIdsExcludingFirstDomain()` was removed.
 Use your implementation if you need the functionality
 - `LocalizationListener::isAdminRequest()` was removed, use `Shopsys\FrameworkBundle\Model\Administration\AdministrationFacade::inInAdmin()` instead
 - `PriceExtension::getCurrencyFormatter()` was removed, use `CurrencyFormatterFactory::createByLocaleAndCurrency()`
+- `PricingSetting::getRoundingType()` was removed, rounding type can be set per Currency
+- `PricingSetting::setRoundingType()` was removed, rounding type can be set per Currency
+- `PricingSetting::getRoundingTypes()` was removed, rounding type can be set per Currency
+- `Rounding::roundPriceWithVat()` was removed, use `Rounding::roundPriceWithVatByCurrency()`
+- `QuantifiedProductDiscountCalculation::calculateDiscount()` was removed, use `QuantifiedProductDiscountCalculation::calculateDiscountRoundedByCurrency()`
+- `QuantifiedProductDiscountCalculation::calculateDiscounts()` was removed, use `QuantifiedProductDiscountCalculation::calculateDiscountsRoundedByCurrency()`

 following classes were removed and should not be used anywhere in your project:
 - `Shopsys\FrameworkBundle\Model\Cart\Exception\CartIsEmptyException` was removed.
 Use your implementation if you need